Paulie Gualtieri: Background

 His surname is taken from real-life DeCavalcante crime family mobster Frank Gualtieri, who served under Vincent Palermo.
 In the episode "From Where to Eternity", Paulie mentions to his parish priest after visiting a psychic that he had been donating to the parish for 23 years, meaning he had started donating in 1977.
 He helped pay for refurbishing his church's organ and paid for the new altar boy robes.
 He tells the priest he will stop contributing financially to the church following his incident with the psychic saying that he should have been protected.

 Paulie is one of the show's most colorful characters, often cracking jokes or spouting bizarre sentiments.
 He is self-centered, opinionated, does not show much empathy, and can be paranoid at times.
 One of the older active gangsters in the family, Paulie adheres to traditional mob customs and ultimately shows loyalty and deference to his boss Tony.
-Other character traits include his competitiveness, miserly nature, germaphobia, and indifference to violence.
+Other character traits include his competitiveness, miserliness, fear of germs, and indifference to violence.

 Despite his seniority and successful earning, Paulie is one of the more eccentric and reckless of Tony's associates and is arguably the most ruthless.
 In the first season finale, "I Dream of Jeannie Cusamano," Tony tells his crew that he had been in therapy for almost a year when Paulie reveals that he too had seen a therapist, from whom he "learned some coping skills."
 Nevertheless, despite his personality flaws, Paulie is recognized throughout the series as one of the top earners and one of Tony's most trusted friends in his "inner circle".
 Although he is shown to be dating a couple of different women during the series, Paulie has no children and mostly remains single, devoting almost his entire life to being a gangster.

 Plot details

 Season 1

-In the first season, Paulie is a central member of Tony's crew.
+In the first season, Paulie is a vital member of Tony's crew.
 He executes a Colombian drug dealer and steals a large quantity of drugs and cash from his hotel room.
-Other tasks he performs are retrieving a stolen car (with Salvatore "Big Pussy" Bonpensiero), torturing a hotel co-owner so the crew can own 25% of the business, and extorting a soccer coach by giving him an unwanted free TV.
-When suspicions that Big Pussy is an informant first surface, Paulie volunteers to investigate (and murder if necessary).
-His method of taking Pussy to a bath house and trying to get him to undress for a steambath lacks subtlety and drives Pussy into hiding.
-In Tony's brief and bloody war with Corrado "Junior" Soprano's crew, following Junior's attempt on Tony's life, Paulie is assigned the hit on Junior's consigliere Mikey Palmice, with Christopher Moltisanti.
+Other tasks he performs are recovering a stolen car (with Salvatore "Big Pussy" Bonpensiero), torturing a hotel co-owner so the crew can own 25% of the business, and extorting Meadow's soccer coach by giving him an unwanted free TV.
+When suspicions that Big Pussy is an informant first surface, Paulie volunteers to investigate (and kill him if necessary).
+His method of taking Big Pussy to a bath house and trying to get him to undress for a steambath lacks subtlety and drives Big Pussy into hiding.
+In Tony's brief and bloody war with Corrado "Junior" Soprano's crew, following Junior's attempt on Tony's life, Paulie and Christopher are assigned the hit on Junior's consigliere Mikey Palmice, gunning him down as he takes his morning jog.